doctorfree/nvim-lazyman/markdown/lazyman.1.md

 `-D subdir` : specifies the subdirectory of the repository given with `-C url` to retrieve

+`-e` : indicates install and initialize the 'Ecovim' Neovim configuration

-`-e 'config'` : execute 'nvim' with 'config' Neovim configuration where 'config' can be one of 'lazyman', 'astronvim', 'kickstart', 'lazyvim', 'lunarvim', 'magicvim', 'spacevim', or any Neovim configuration directory in '~/.config'.
-For example, 'lazyman -e lazyvim foo.lua' would edit 'foo.lua' with the LazyVim config
+`-E 'config'` : execute 'nvim' with 'config' Neovim configuration where 'config' can be one of 'lazyman', 'astronvim', 'ecovim', 'kickstart', 'lazyvim', 'lunarvim', 'magicvim', 'spacevim', or any Neovim configuration directory in '~/.config'.
+For example, 'lazyman -E lazyvim foo.lua' would edit 'foo.lua' with the LazyVim config

 `-k` : indicates install and initialize the 'Kickstart' Neovim configuration